fupelaqu/node-security-middleware/README.md

  * If exists, the returned object should include the user's password
  *
  * @param username
- * @returns the user mapped to this username or null within the callback
+ * @returns the user mapped to this username or null within the provided callback
- * @throws any error within the callback
+ * @throws any error within the provided callback
  */
 Store.prototype.lookup = function(username, callback) {
     ...